idameitil/sdpl-utilizing-gts/README.md

 A new version of this script was made: `python src/ssn-clustering/analyse-superclustering/plot-stereochemistry-final-families-new.py`.
 It also generates a tsv file with the data (`data/wzy/stereochemistry.tsv`) from which the plot can be made in excel.
 However, the plot generated in this script is faulty.

+The final barplot is made in R with the script `src/ssn-clustering/analyse-superclustering/barplot.R`.

 ## O-Lig (WaaL)

 ### Make seed MSA